 What Is "Reasonable"?

+Any negligence claim often hinges on whether the defendant acted reasonably.
 In determining a property owner's "reasonableness," the law concentrates on whether the owner makes regular and thorough efforts to keep the property safe and clean.
 Here are some initial questions you can ask to determine whether a property or business owner may be liable for your slip or trip and fall injuries:

 - If you tripped over a torn, broken, or bulging area of carpet, floor, or ground, or slipped on a wet or loose area, had the dangerous spot been there long enough that the owner should have known about it?